hanatos/vkdt/src/pipe/modules/denoise/readme.md

 ## parameters

-* `strength` the overall strength of the wavelet thresholding. this directly scales the unbiased soft shrinkage threshold.
+* `strength` the overall denoising strength. this directly scales the unbiased soft shrinkage threshold in the wavelet method.
 * `luma` this blends back a portion of the original `y` channel after denoising
 * `detail` protect what is detected as detail. use lower values for extremely heavy noise where detail detection fails.
 * `gainmap` if the input file ships metadata about a gainmap, it can be applied here